smrg-lm/sc3/docs/source/intro/synthdef.rst

 operations, and also methods that represent operations.
 Basically, the valid types to combine with ugens are numbers, int or float, lists or tuples containing valid types and other ugens.
-Some ugens may be able to receive other object like strings, buses, buffers or special objects but they will be internally converted to basic types.
+Some ugens may be able to receive other special objects but they will be internally converted to basic types.

 Synthesis definitions can also be written using the decorator function :meth:`synthdef<sc3.synth.synthdef.synthdef>` which creates the